oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

            RemoteName: QaWlsConvSvc
            EJBName: tuxedo.services.QaTux2wlsConvHome
            LocalAccessPoint: LocalAccessPoint
-       # Used to configure services imported and available on remote domains.
+       # Imported Tuxedo services to be consumed by WLS services.
        WTCImport:
          'WTCImportedService-1':
            # The name used to identify this imported service.